Tourism – Good to Know

 Nationality

-Tourists come from all over the world, but the majority come from North America, Central and Southern Europe, Great Britain, Eastern Europe and China.
+Tourists come from all over the world, with the majority come from North America, Central and Southern Europe, Great Britain, Eastern Europe and China.